ArielAvshalom/CSCI-39575-Graph-Theory/Assignments/Assignment_1.md

 ## Graph 3: random directory logic

 You are given a bunch of files and folders.
 Draw a graph of the files and folders, and also a modified adjacency matrix **or** list (note that for graph three you only need to supply one of these).
-Here
+The modification here is that there is an additional flag for each node.
+If the node is a directory, add a d flag and if it is a file add and f flag

+Example:

+[...
+    node: my_folder     | edges: 1,2,3  |flag: d
+    node: my_file.txt   | edges:        |flag: f
+...]
+There are two nodes listed above where one is a directory and another is a file.

 ## For the graphs above answer these questions: